The textile industry plays a huge role in Troup County’s history. These mills paved the way for today’s economic growth

 Visit the Legacy Museum on Main to see a beautiful red and white coverlet made from Troup Factory goods!

-In 1888, the charter of LaGrange Mills was altered to include manufacture of cotton textiles.
+In 1888, the charter of LaGrange Mills was altered to include the manufacture of cotton textiles.
 This was no small undertaking, as it required a large steam engine, complicated textile machinery, and huge smokestack.
 LaGrange Mills was not only one of the city’s first textile mills, it also produced electricity for LaGrange streets and public buildings in the 1890s.
 The mill changed names many times throughout the years, finally being called LaGrange Calumet Mills before later being absorbed by Callaway Mills.
-The mill and the antebellum furniture shop it incorporated were torn down in 1986 to build the new St. Peter’s Catholic Church and the community is being revitalized.
+The mill and the antebellum furniture shop it incorporated were torn down in 1986 to build the new St. Peter’s Catholic Church.

 The Elm City Plant was founded in 1905 to produce cotton duck fabric.
 When it opened, there were two shifts for workers, each beginning and ending at 6:00 with an hour off for dinner.
 In 1928, average base pay was 22 cents per hour and it increased to 94 cents by 1949.